 Health Canada and other government organizations, given the change in the way we live, have recommended that all babies be supplemented with vitamin D. Artificially fed babies have vitamin D already added to their milk artificially at the factory.

 Breastmilk contains much less iron than formulas, especially the iron-enriched formulas, and this is as it should be.
 Actually, the low levels of iron in breastmilk are thought to give the baby extra protection against infection, as many bacteria require iron in order to multiply.
 The iron in breastmilk is very well utilized by the baby (about 50% is absorbed), while being unavailable to bacteria and the breastfed full term baby does not need any additional iron before about 6 months of age.
 However, introduction of iron containing foods should not be delayed much beyond 6 months of age.

 It has been the habit of physicians to suggest that babies be started first on cereals and then other foods be added.
 There is nothing magic about cereal and babies do fine without it.
 In fact, other than calories and added iron there is not much of nutritional value in cereals.
-The easiest way for the baby to get additional iron is by eating meat, poultry, and fish, not by cereals from which the iron is poorly absorbed and the vast majority comes out with the baby’s bowel movements.
+In fact, most of the iron in commercial cereals ends up in the baby’s diaper.
+The easiest way for the baby to get additional iron is by eating meat, poultry, and fish, not by cereals from which the iron is poorly absorbed.
 Furthermore, cereals tend to be constipating.
 Jarred baby food is money wasted and offers no advantage over real food.
 Real food that you eat is best for baby.